 Ten of the most memorable games between Man United and Spanish clubs:

 Athletic Club, 5-3 defeat – European Cup quarter-final, 1956/57

 Ever wondered why the away goals rule exists?
 When the European Cup was devised in the mid-fifties, home advantage was far greater than it is now.
 Travelling was far more difficult, players were much less likely to have played abroad than they are now, and there were almost never away fans at fixtures, at least not in continental ties.
 This is important to keep in mind when we talk about this particular quarter-final in 1957.

 Manchester United faced Athletic Club, the first time they had encountered Spanish opposition in the competition, and the opening leg took place in Bilbao.
-This being January in the Basque region though, it was far from sunny Spain that United got to experience, as snow rained down throughout the game.
+This being January in the Basque region though, it was far from a sunny Spain that United got to experience, as snow rained down throughout the game.
 Unsurprisingly the pitch was in dire condition, the combination of mud and snow creating a slushy surface.

 The Spanish champions raced into a 3-0 lead before half-time, scything through a United defence that couldn’t handle their sharp and precise passing.
 The Red Devils came out after the interval ready to fight however, and Tommy Taylor and Dennis Viollet shot back with two goals of their own.
 Athletic didn’t panic however, adding two more to seemingly put the tie beyond doubt.

 In the dying seconds of the game, however, United scored a third courtesy of Billy Whelan to end the game as 5-3 losers, their first ever European defeat, but it would turn out to be a priceless goal.
 Matt Busby had full belief in his team that they could turn over Los Leones at home and the players repaid that belief in full.